Tibet Justice Center Board of Directors

 Eileen Kaufman, (US - New York) is Professor of Law at Touro Law Center where she served as Vice Dean from 1996-2000 and founded Touro’s summer program in India in 1995 which is based in part in Dharamsala.
 She has published primarily in the areas of civil rights, women’s rights and comparative constitutional law.
 Prior to joining the Board, she has assisted with asylum petitions and participated in the Center’s fact-finding and research.
 She published Shelter from the Storm: An Analysis of U.S. Refugee Law as Applied to Tibetans Formerly Residing in India, 23 Georgetown Immigration Law Journal 497 (2009).

-Fiona McConnell, (UK - London) is Research Fellow in Geography at Trinity College, University of Cambridge.
+Fiona McConnell, (UK - London) is Lecturer in Human Geography at Newcastle University and non-stipendiary research fellow at Trinity College, University of Cambridge.
 Her doctoral research focused political geography on questions of sovereignty and legitimacy around the exile Tibetan government and community in India.
 She has published on issues including exile elections and democracy, citizenship and refugeehood and governance practices, and has on-going projects on geographies of peace, the rehearsal of statehood, non-state diplomacy and the construction of legitimacy.
 She was a board member of SFT UK from its establishment in 2003 until 2008 and currently sits on its advisory board.
 She has also written briefing reports on exile Tibetan politics for the All Party Parliamentary Group for Tibet at Westminster.